Preserving the Canadian public health record

 Live metrics from the archive backend.

-Coverage and features are expanding; archived content may be incomplete, outdated, or superseded.
+Coverage is bounded to the current corpus; archived content may be incomplete, outdated, or superseded, and features may change.

 How it works